Equine Science

 On completion of this module, you’ll have gained the skills to complement careers within breeding, whether as stud managers, bloodstock agents, or pedigree researchers.

-Industry Placement and Personal Development 1
+• Industry Placement and Personal Development 1 - must be taken with Industry Placement and Personal Development 2

 As part of this placement module, you’ll have the opportunity to experience the real working environment and what it is like within a Thoroughbred or performance horse-focussed organisation.
 Your placement will last a minimum of 30 weeks and will give you ample time to hone your skills in the field.
 You’ll build on and practice the knowledge, understanding, skills and competencies acquired during your first two years of the course, developing new skills along the way.
 Your placement year is designed to be a formative process, where you’ll get the chance to reflect on your personal development, and develop your strengths and weaknesses.